There is a good reason for this question.

-Chinchillas need adequate toys and items inside of their cage to promote chewing and to allow them to file down their teeth.
-Chinchillas also need time out of the cage to prevent boredom and social activity.
+Chinchillas need adequate toys to keep them busy and things to chew on to file down their teeth.
+They also need social activity and time out of the cage to prevent boredom.

 It’s really as simple as that when it comes to owning a chinchilla.

 I’m not saying that issues don’t arise from time to time, but overall, a chinchilla is extremely easy to care for.

 When boredom sets in, they can go a bit more chew crazy and possibly become what some pet owners would consider destructive.

 And it’s not something that happens when they are out of the cage and being supervised (they should always be supervised when out of the cage.